Complete affine manifolds with Anosov holonomy groups: Introduction

 A {\em complete isometric geodesic} in $\hat M$ is a geodesic that is an isometry of $\bR$ into $\hat M$ equipped with $M$.
-Actually, in the geodesic metric spaces, this is equivalent notion to geodesic.
 Some but not all Riemannian geodesics are isometries.
+Actually, in the geodesic metric spaces, these are identical to the notion of geodesics.
+Since we are working on Riemannian metric spaces, we use adjectives.
 A {\em complete isometric geodesic} in $M$ is a geodesic that lifts to a complete isometric geodesic in $\hat M$.
 A {\em ray} in $\hat M$ is an isometric geodesic defined on $[0, \infty)$.
+In this paper, the geodesic is always an isometric geodesic.